 If you have been injured by a pharmaceutical drug, the search for the responsible party can be complicated.
 In this article, you’ll learn about the various types of pharmaceutical liability cases and how a knowledgeable attorney can help you.

 About 50 percent of Americans take at least one prescription drug daily.
 With new drugs constantly entering the market, the risk of injury increases.
-If you are injured by a drug, it may be due to one of these factors: manufacturing, side effects, or marketing.
+If you are injured by a drug, it may be due to manufacturing, side effects, or marketing.

 Even if the FDA approves a drug, it does not necessarily absolve the manufacturer from being responsible for your injuries.
 If a drug somehow became compromised between the factory and the consumer, the drug manufacturer may be held liable.

-Perhaps the facility where the drug was made failed to meet sanitary standards, or the drug was placed inside the wrong packaging.
+Perhaps the facility where the drug was made failed to meet sanitary standards.
+Or perhaps the drug was placed inside the wrong packaging.
 Shipping errors can also change the drug’s quality.
 Any time the drug is changed from its intended form may pose a health risk to you.

 If your attorney can prove that the drug was damaged or altered during the manufacturing process, you may have a strong case.